wonderphil/base-app/README.md

 ## Ruby on Rails base app Template

 There are plenty of templates out there for ruby, this is just another one.
 More design around what I want in most of my apps.

+Runs Rails in docker with postgres DB in another container and redis in another container as well.

+Things still to do:

+1. finish off all omiauth setup (google, facebook, linked-in and twitter)
+2. move action cable to another container
+3. setup sidekq in another container
+4. css

 **Work in Progress**

 ---